sadypro/event_hub_mercedez_benz/README.md

 ## What gets deployed
 | Resource           | Description
 | ---                | ---
-| EventHub Namespace | An Envent Hub Namespace
+| EventHub Namespace | An Envent hub namespace
-| Eventhub     		 | An event HUb inside namespace to ingest envents
+| Eventhub     		 | An EventHub inside namespace to ingest envents
-| Diagnostic Setting | Monitoring Settings for the EventHub
+| Diagnostic Setting | Monitoring settings for the EventHub

 Setup: